SyneRBI/SIRF-Exercises/DocForInstructors.md

 ```bash
 gadgetron&
 ```
+4. Warn that you cannot have 2 Python sessions simultaneously accessing the same MR HDF5 file.
+The only work-around is to use “File->Close and halt”  after you’ve finished with a notebook (or just “Kernel->Shutdown”).

-4. Warn that pressing `Logout` will mean all sessions are closed and you will have to start again.
+5. Warn that pressing `Logout` will mean all sessions are closed and you will have to start again.
 Warn that pressing `Quit` means the server will quit and they will be in trouble.
 (On Azure, the server should restart after a few seconds, but not on the VM).